hollyVN/bspwmricedesktop/README.md

 The compositor is Picom but my machine is only 2 Gb RAM so I set up "backend = xrender", however you should set it "backend = glx" to smooth border curve.
 And I use terminal kitty for indicator image at neofetch.
-Nice ha! chainsawnam for wibu......
+Nice ha! chainsawman for wibu......
 ![myrice](https://user-images.githubusercontent.com/122336142/211496448-7a19a553-19cd-47ba-b4b6-83028d1ac5d6.png)